pierre-24/stdlite/docs/tutorial.md

 ### Analysis of the output

-The result list each excitation energies with its corresponding transition dipole moment, and the resulting oscillator strength (`fL`).
+The result list each excitation energies with its corresponding transition dipole moment (in the dipole-length formalism), and the resulting oscillator strength (`fL`).

 ```text
 --- Properties -----------------------------------------------------------------